Identification of a Kalman filter: consistency of local solutions: The prediction error method

 \section{The prediction error method}

-In our setting, the PEM~\citep{Ljung2002PEM} leads to the following optimization problem:
+In the presented settings, the PEM~\citep{Ljung2002PEM} leads to the following optimization problem:

-where the weighting matrix $W \GEQS 0$ is some positive-definite matrix in $\R^{\ny \times \ny}$, and where the predicted states $\hat{x}_k(\K)$ are obtained from the Kalman filter equations:
+where the weighting matrix $W \in \R^{\ny \times \ny}$ is some positive-definite matrix, and the predicted states $\hat{x}_k(\K)$ are obtained from the Kalman filter equations:

-A crucial observation is that the predicted states $\hat{x}_k(\K)$ depend nonlinearly on the parameter $\K$ because of the term ``$\K C \hat{x}_k(\K)$'' in \eqref{eq-kalman}.
-In fact, this is what makes the optimization problem \eqref{eq-PEM} non-convex in general.
+A crucial observation is that the predicted states $\hat{x}_k(\K)$ depend nonlinearly on the parameter $\K$ because of the term ``$\K C \hat{x}_k(\K)$'' in~\eqref{eq-kalman}.
+In fact, this is what makes the optimization problem~\eqref{eq-PEM} non-convex in general.
+Now we make an important assumption regarding the feasible set $\Set$. \begin{assum}[Uniform stability] The family of matrices $\setdef{A - \K C}{\K \in \Set}$ are uniformly stable, i.e., for some constants $\cUS > 0$ and $\rhoUS \in (0,1)$, we have: